lgw2/lgw2.github.io/_teaching/csci127-summer-2020/labs/lab4.md

 ## Logistics
 * Due: Friday, May 29th no later than 5pm.
-* Submission instructions: have one partner upload your solution, entitled FirstName-LastName-Lab4.py to the BrightSpace Lab 4 Dropbox.
+* Submission instructions: upload your solution, entitled FirstName-LastName-Lab4.py to the BrightSpace Lab 4 Dropbox.
 * Deadline reminder: once this deadline passes, BrightSpace will no longer accept your Python